If you’re looking for the picture-perfect representation of a tropical vacation, look no further than Oahu’s North Shore.

 When it comes to water-related activities, the Hawaiian North Shore is tough to beat — that’s for sure.

-Sharks Cove is a top-rated snorkel destination in the world.
+Sharks Cove is a top-rated snorkel destination in Hawaii.
 This beautiful tiny rocky bay is part of Pupukea Beach Park, with clear turquoise blue waters plus an incredible amount of sea life.

 The ocean floor is made up of large smooth coral boulders, forming a stunning network of small caves where marine life thrives.